 - Osteoarthritis is degenerative and caused by wear-and-tear of the cartilage in the foot and ankle.

 - Rheumatoid arthritis is an autoimmune condition affecting joints throughout the body, including the feet.
+Non-healing wounds are also common in Rheumatoid arthritis.

 - Complex regional pain syndrome is a chronic pain condition that affects one limb usually after an injury.
 You may experience prolonged severe pain and changes in skin temperature, skin color or swelling of the affected limb.